michaelkleber/privacy-model/README.md

 ## Sharding Web Identity

-The identity model of the web has been the implicit result of two interacting browser capabilities:
+The identity model of the web has included the implicit result of two interacting browser capabilities:

 *   Per-domain state, especially _cookies_, which let one eTLD+1 maintain a consistent notion of a visitor's identity.
 This identity extends across top-level sites due to 3p cookies, storage within iframes, etc.